nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-3.md

 Number of rows: 2
 ```

-Congratulations!
-You have successfully updated the rack configuration for your cross-regional Aerospike cluster.
-The cluster now accurately reflects two meaningful racks—one for each region.
-Don’t forget to verify and update the `rack-id` values in your Aerospike configuration file to match the revised rack setup.
-This ensures that the configuration aligns with your intended architecture.
+So you have successfully updated your cross regional racks.
+Don't forget to change the rack-id's in your config file.

 ### Part 3: Insert some records
-To ensure that data is being written to your Aerospike database while performing split brain scenarios, you can use a basic Python application to insert data.
-This will help you verify the cluster's behavior and data consistency under test conditions.
-Below is a simple Python script that inserts some data into the Aerospike database.
-This script uses the `aerospike` client library to connect to the cluster and perform data operations.

-When you run the provided Python script to insert data into your Aerospike database, the data should be structured and stored as follows.
-Here’s an example of how the inserted data might look:

-Create an additional ec2 host in one of the subnets to run your code.
+As part of the test make sure some data is being written to the DB while we perform the split brain scenarios.
+Below is a basic application written in python that will insert some data.

+The data should look something like:

 ```text
 aql> select * from mydata.dummy limit 10